 4. When will the EHR vendor be ready to assist in the development of the interface?
 Immediately, next month, next year, etc.?

 What are the steps in the HL7 process?

-1. HL7 Application: An organization/practice wishing to establish an interface should download, complete, and fax or scan/email the HL7 Project Application (NEW!) form to NV WebIZ at 775-687-7596 or firstname.lastname@example.org.
+1. HL7 Application: An organization/practice wishing to establish an interface should download, complete, and fax or scan/email the HL7 Application Form to NV WebIZ at 775-687-7596 or firstname.lastname@example.org.

 2. Waiting list: Due to the high volume of organizations wishing to establish an HL7 interface, a waiting list is maintained.
-HL7 Project Applications received are added to the waiting list and organizations contacted when NV WebIZ staff are able to launch a new interface project.
-Considerations for selecting the next HL7 project can include (but is not limited to) readiness to interface, ability to dedicate IT support, and/or patient volume.
+Completed HL7 Application Forms are added to the waiting list and organizations will be contacted when NV WebIZ staff are able to launch a new interface project.
+Considerations for selecting the next HL7 project can include (but is not limited to) readiness to interface, ability to dedicate IT support, and/or volume.

 3. Kickoff Meeting: A meeting is held to review the steps in the project, document the responsible parties, determine the details of the Data Sharing Agreement(s) to be drafted, and provide configuration/connection specifications.